aplekhanov/Perfect-UploadEnumerator/README.md

 	* file content type (as determined by the browser which submitted the file)
 	* local temporary file name
 	* the `File` object containing the locally written file data
 8. The handler iterates over each uploaded file and stores the related information into a dictionary.
-These dictionary values will be utilized in the moustache template which constitutes the resulting HTML data.
+These dictionary values will be utilized in the mustache template which constitutes the resulting HTML data.
 9. The handler then iterates over all non-file related parameters which were submitted by the browser.
 The names and values for each parameter are placed in their own dictionaries.
 In the resulting template, both file and non-file related submissions will be shown.
 10. Finally, the handler adds a dictionary item for the page "title" and returns the resulting dictionary from its `valuesForResponse` function.
 11. The **index.mustache** template first iterates over the supplied `{{#files}}` elements, outputting each piece of uploaded file related data into a table.
 It then iterates over the non-file `{{#params}}` and prints them in a list.
 The resulting completed HTML data is then returned to the browser.